motoo-tobbler/sm64ex-coop/README_android.md

 > To install Lua mods, put them in `/storage/emulated/0/Android/data/com.owokitty.sm64excoop/files/user/mods`

 > To install DynOS packs, put them in `/storage/emulated/0/Android/data/com.owokitty.sm64excoop/files/dynos/packs`.
+Texture packs' `gfx` folders also work here as long as they are not too intensive.
 Create the folder if it doesn't exist already.